-- 6.6 No matter what topic is being studied, the value of the research depends on how well it is designed and carried out.
+No matter what topic is being studied, the value of the research depends on how well it is designed and carried out.
 A research design is a framework in which a research study is undertaken.
 A research employs one or more research techniques to collect and analyse data.
-One may ask: why is research design so important? - The design is the logical structure that gives direction and systemises the study - Serves to ensure that relevant information is obtained to answer the research question in a convincing way - Choice of study design is critical: - o Affected by type of research question - o Dictates the type of conclusions drawn - o Influenced by availability of resources and time needed to accomplish the task
+One may ask: why is research design so important?

+The design is the logical structure that gives direction and systemizes the study.

+- Serves to ensure that we obtain relevant data to answer the research question in a convincing way - Choice of study design is critical: - o Affected by type of research question - o Dictates the type of conclusions that can be drawn - o Influenced by availability of resources and time needed to accomplish the task